 Conversely, the balances of bank savings deposits held in connection with a private residential property do not have to be included even in the calculation of the deposit base, because in principle they do not qualify as covered deposits, the reason being that the receiver offsets them automatically against the depositor's mortgage loan.
+Finally, home construction accounts should also be excluded when calculating the deposit base.

-The amendment to Section 4(3) of February 2019 gave banks the possibility of calculating the amount of deposits held for third parties ("escrow accounts") in different ways.
+The amendment to Section 4(3) of 2019 gave banks the possibility of calculating the amount of deposits held for third parties ("escrow accounts") in different ways.
 When calculating the data to determine the deposit base in the quarterly reports banks can thus provide a more accurate estimate of the covered amount on escrow accounts.
-The addition of item (e) allows the banks to choose between four calculation methods:
+Item (e) allows the banks to choose between four calculation methods:

-- i The original calculation method described in the first version of the Single Customer View Policy Rule, with the inclusion of the full amount in deposits held on behalf of third parties by virtue of a contract or statutory requirement. - ii An estimate of the covered amount held in escrow accounts, based on the number of beneficiaries multiplied by the maximum covered amount. - iii An estimate of the covered amount held in escrow accounts, for which the bank determines the covered amounts for each individual escrow account beneficiary.
-The bank must take into consideration the maximum covered amount per depositor per banking licence, but it is not required to include any other deposits that beneficiaries may hold. - iv The most accurate estimate of the beneficiaries' covered amount, in which the bank includes in a depositor's single customer view the covered amount to which the depositor is entitled in the capacity of beneficiary.
+The original calculation method described in the first version of the Single Customer View Policy Rule, with the inclusion of the full amount in deposits held on behalf of third parties by virtue of a contract or statutory requirement.

+- An estimate of the covered amount held in escrow accounts, based on the number of beneficiaries multiplied by the maximum covered amount. - iii.
+An estimate of the covered amount held in escrow accounts, for which the bank determines the covered amounts for each individual escrow account beneficiary.
+The bank must take into consideration the maximum covered amount per depositor per banking licence, but it is not required to include any other deposits that beneficiaries may hold. - iv.
+The most accurate estimate of the beneficiaries' covered amount, in which the bank includes in a depositor's single customer view the covered amount to which the depositor is entitled in the capacity of beneficiary.
 The bank must take into consideration the maximum covered amount per depositor per banking licence.

 This is illustrated by the following example.
 A civil-law notary holds an escrow account with ABC bank.
 Three beneficiaries have a total of EUR 195,000 in this escrow account.
-Beneficiaries 1 and 2 also hold regular deposits with ABC bank, and their balances are EUR 90,000 and EUR 30,000 when the DGS is triggered.
+Beneficiaries 1 and